 The co-evolution of Life and Oxygen on early Earth

 The Turee Creek Group Drilling Project (TCDP), Western Australia

-The principal aims of the project, to investigate vertical stratigraphic changes in mineral and rock geochemistry, organo-metallic assemblages, seawater precipitates, and changes in the composition of the Earth’s atmosphere between 2.45 and 2.32 Ga, should improve our understanding of the nature and timing of the “Great Oxidation Event”.
-We will obtain drill core of key sedimentary successions of 2.45 to 2.2 Ga old Turee Creek Group, Western Australia, and perform a systematic petrographical study—thin-section microscopy and SEM investigations and magnetic microscopy at high stratigraphical resolution to determine depositional environment, discover microbial fabrics and textures (stromatolites, etc.) and control for diagenesis and metamorphism.
-We will perform U-Pb and Re-Os geochronology of selected volcanoclastic and terrigenous sedimentary rocks in order to obtain provenance information and to define their maximum depositional ages.
-We will perform X-ray core scanning and trace element geochemistry of a large suite of samples, and use this information to target S, Fe, Mo, Cr, Cd and C and N stable isotope analysis both in situ and using powders of selected micro-domains extracted from the rock samples.
-We will investigate BIF and stromatolites to constrain the sinks of bio-essential metals released from oxidative weathering and utilized by primary producers.
+The principal aims of the project, to investigate vertical stratigraphic changes in mineral and rock geochemistry, organo-metallic assemblages, seawater precipitates, and changes in the composition of the Earth’s atmosphere between 2.45 and 2.32 Ga, was to improve our understanding of the nature and timing of the “Great Oxidation Event”.
+We obtained drill core of key sedimentary successions of 2.45 to 2.2 Ga old Turee Creek Group, Western Australia, and perform a systematic petrographical study—thin-section microscopy and SEM investigations and magnetic microscopy at high stratigraphical resolution to determine depositional environment, discover microbial fabrics and textures (stromatolites, etc.) and control for diagenesis and metamorphism.
+We performed U-Pb and Re-Os geochronology of selected volcanoclastic and terrigenous sedimentary rocks in order to obtain provenance information and to define their maximum depositional ages.
+We perform X-ray core scanning and trace element geochemistry of a large suite of samples, and use this information to target S, Fe, Mo, Cr, Cd and C and N stable isotope analysis both in situ and using powders of selected micro-domains extracted from the rock samples.
+We investigate BIF and stromatolites to constrain the sinks of bio-essential metals released from oxidative weathering and utilized by primary producers.

 Figure 1 : Geological Map of Western Australia showing the drilling core site of Turee Creek

 REASONS FOR DRILLING